ShaunCurtis/CEC.FormControls/ReadMe.md

 2. _OnRecordChange_ – a cascaded Action from the parent component – more later.
 ````
 [Parameter] public EventCallback<bool> ChangedFromRecord { get; set; }
 [CascadingParameter(Name = "OnRecordChange")] protected Action<bool> OnRecordChange { get; set; }
 ````
 A private property - __UseRecordValue_ – that tests if _RecordValue_ checking is required.
 ````
         private bool _UseRecordValue => RecordValue != null;
 ````
-Override _CurrentValue_ setter.
-The method now checks the new value against the RecordValue if one exists and sets the Field as unmodified in the EditContext.
-Otherwise is acts just like the original.
-It kicks off the two new events passing the IsModified status.
+Override the CurrentValue setter.
+The method checks the new value against the RecordValue if one exists and sets the Field as unmodified in the EditContext.
+Otherwise is replicates the original.
+It kicks off the two new events passing the EditContext IsModified status.
 ````
         private bool _UseRecordValue => RecordValue != null;